-The long holiday periods – such as Lunar New Year and Chuseok – are generally a time of festivity and happiness but for young unmarried Koreans, it is a time of stress brought on by the constant inquiries of family members as to when they will marry.
+Just like any other country in the world, Korea doesn’t make an exception that in the past it was common to see Korean arranged marriages.
+Nowadays, the long holiday periods – such as Lunar New Year and Chuseok – are generally a time of festivity and happiness but for young unmarried Koreans, it is a time of stress brought on by the constant inquiries of family members as to when they will marry.
 But this is not a new phenomenon.
 During the Joseon era, it was considered abhorrent for a person to never marry.
 Males – no matter what their age – were considered children until they married.
 Occasionally boys were married as preteens but the general age for marriage was sixteen or seventeen.
-Isabella Bird Bishop, an Englishwoman who traveled in Korea during the 1890s, noted that “a man gains the reputation of being a neglectful father who allows his son to reach the age of twenty unmarried.”
+Isabella Bird Bishop, an Englishwoman who traveled in Korea during the 1890s, noted that “a man gains the reputation of being a neglectful father who allows his son to reach the age of twenty unmarrieds.”
 Girls, sometimes merely children, were married whenever their parents saw a favorable opportunity.
 These young brides were not “obliged to assume the duties of wifehood till [they were] sixteen.”

 How Korean Arranged Marriages were settled?

 Marriage brokers were generally employed to arrange these weddings.
 These marriage brokers would examine the potential family’s background, finances, and the physical appearance of the young man or woman.
 Marriages were rarely based upon love but were instead means of increasing wealth or political standing amongst the families.
 But these marriage brokers were not always the most honest people as evidenced by this anecdote from the late 1890s.